 All EU Member States are also signatories to the Cairo Programme of Action, adopted at the 1994 International Conference on Population and Development, according to which reproductive rights rest on the recognition of the basic right of all couples and individuals to decide freely and responsibly the number, spacing and timing of their children, and to have the information and means to do so, including access to health care, legal and safe abortion, and reliable, safe and affordable contraception.
 Such commitments need to be back on the agenda.
 There can be no regression for women's basic rights!

-Abandoning Forced Marriages: a Challenge for the Modernisation of the Roma Community
+Abandoning Forced Marriages: a Challenge for the Modernisation of the Roma Community many cases a legal act of marriage is impossible.

 By Teodora Krumova, Centre Amalipe, Bulgaria